 With the radioactive treatment for the thyroid cancer, I remember asking the doctor: “Since this is a radioactive pill, could this give me another cancer?”
 He shrugged and said it’s possible.
 But we don’t know why I got this.

 Bill: After hearing the news, it was mainly disbelief.
 Maybe the diagnosis was wrong, maybe they have someone else's scans.
 When it finally sunk in, for weeks I had a hard time sleeping.
 There were times when I'd think about it and couldn't breathe, it was just consuming my thoughts constantly.
 I think I still walk into the doctor's office with this little piece of me thinking that they still are going to tell me they were wrong or the cancer has miraculously disappeared.

 She has gone through radiation treatments and chemo with a resection at the beginning of the year.
-We are in the beginning of a long road ahead.
+We are at the beginning of a long road ahead.

 Bonnie: Just this morning, I had what will be my last dose of chemo for a while.
 I’m going to have a scan next week to see if there’s been improvement.
 Without treatment, the prognosis is not good.
 With treatment, it’s iffy.
 They said at best I’m looking at about five years.
 There is an immunotherapy they hope to get me on at some point.
 We’re just kind of taking it one day at a time.

 Bill: Some of the worst days are after treatment.
 Frankly, chemo sucks.
 It is tough watching the person you love suffer.
 She will come home after treatment and be achy, get chills and feel miserable all over.
 She'll curl up in a ball on the sofa and just cry.
 You feel helpless.
 I know they are making great strides with immunotherapy, I just wish they were further along.